Lessonly's Default URL

-By default, all Lessonly accounts sit on a Lessonly subdomain - companyname.lessonly.com.
+By default, Lessonly accounts sit on a Lessonly subdomain: companyname.lessonly.com.

 How to Secure a Custom Domain

-To secure a custom domain, please reach out to Support at email@example.com.
-The Support Team will request an AWS certificate on the customer's behalf.
+To secure a custom domain, contact the Support team at email@example.com.
+Support will request an AWS certificate on the customer's behalf.
 The customer then has 72 hours to validate the request.

-It is vital the customer has a technical resource who is able to validate the AWS certificate within the 72 hour timeframe.
+🚨 Important Note: It's vital that customers have a technical specialist who can validate the AWS certificate within the 72-hour timeframe.

-After Lessonly provides the needed AWS certificate, the customer creates the two needed CNAME DNS records.
-The two CNAME DNS records validate the requested AWS certificate.
+After Lessonly provides the AWS certificate, the customer creates two CNAME DNS records.
+These records validate the requested AWS certificate.

 Securing a CNAME